mmjulkowska/MVApp/README.md

 ### 6. PCA => Mariam

 ###### Selecting the dataset & traits
--   As mentioned previously, the user has the option to set which dataset is used to perform the PCA from the dropdown menu of 'raw data, 'missing values removed' or 'outliers removed'.
+-   As mentioned previously, the user has the option to set which dataset is used to perform the ["principle component analysis (PCA)"](https://en.wikipedia.org/wiki/Principal_component_analysis) from the dropdown menu of 'raw data, 'missing values removed' or 'outliers removed'.

 -   After setting the data, the user can select which DVs (phenotypes) will go into the PCA.